 Blue Moon, USA

 The Company is focused on the advanced stage 100% owned Blue Moon zinc project.
 The Blue Moon project is subject to a NI 43-101 Mineral Resource estimate with approximately 7.8 million tons with a grade of 8.07% zinc equivalent for approximately 771 million pounds of zinc, 71 million pounds of copper, 300,000 ounces of gold and 10 million ounces of silver in the Inferred category..
 The resource is open at depth and along strike and has favourable metallurgy.
 A NI 43-101 report detailing the resource is available here and was filed on SEDAR on November 20, 2018.
+A long section of the 2018 drill program can be found here.
 The Company plans to advance the project to feasibility and permitting.

 The Blue Moon Deposit is 100% owned by the Company and is located in east central California within Mariposa County in the Foothills.
 The property is accessible by gravel roads off nearby paved highway.
 There are active mines in the region and was part of the original California gold rush.